gofr-dev/gofr/docs/advanced-guide/using-publisher-subscriber/page.md

 ```

 Users can provide the topic to which the message is to be published.
-GoFr also supports multiplie topic publishing.
+GoFr also supports multiple topic publishing.
-This is benificial as applications may need to send multiple kinds of messages in multiple topics.
+This is beneficial as applications may need to send multiple kinds of messages in multiple topics.

 ### Example
 ```go